-These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+These condensed interim consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company's ability to continue as a going concern is dependent upon its ability to fund its operations through equity financing, joint ventures, option agreements or other means.
-As at September 30, 2023 the Company had cash of \$34,819,165 (June 30, 2023 - \$17,723,499) and a working capital balance of \$28,842,003 (June 30, 2023 - \$16,277,693).
+As at March 31, 2024 the Company had cash and cash equivalents of \$34,167,792 (June 30, 2023 - \$17,723,499) and a working capital balance of \$32,102,384 (June 30, 2023 - \$16,277,693).
+The Company believes it has sufficient resources to continue operations for the next twelve months.